 The “people buy from people” mantra.

-AOB: if you *only* want personality, grab my non-business blog updates (find out more here).
+SIDE NOTE: if you *only* want personality, grab my non-business blog.

 Selling using your persona is unreliable.